GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

 1. Add `@nguniversal/express-engine` to your project using the Angular CLI.
 2. Adjust routes and secure and set up your Node.js `server.ts` file accordingly.
 3. Build and run your Node.js server with: `npm run build:ssr && npm run serve:ssr`
-4. Open `https://localhost:4000` and use Chrome DevTools to verify thateverything rendered correctly.
+4. Open `https://localhost:4000` and use Chrome DevTools to verify that everything rendered correctly.